Learning objectives

 |---|---|---|

-Different stakeholders require fundamentally different narratives — not because the leader is being manipulative, but because effective communication means meeting people where they are.
-A board of directors needs a strategic narrative grounded in data and financial projections (logos).
-A demoralized team needs an inspirational narrative of resilience and shared purpose (pathos + ethos).
-A key partner needs a collaborative narrative of mutual benefit.
+Different stakeholders require fundamentally different narratives, not because the leader is being manipulative but because effective communication means meeting people where they are.
+A board of directors (kept satisfied, or managed closely on a major issue) needs a strategic narrative grounded in data and financial projections.
+A demoralized team (typically high interest, limited formal influence, so kept informed) needs an inspirational narrative of resilience and shared purpose.
+A key partner you are co-creating with (managed closely) needs a collaborative narrative of mutual benefit.

 Delivering